SoftwareAG/cumulocity-self-service-certification/docs/vendor-requirements.md

 | `c8y_SupportedOperations` | List contains element `c8y_RemoteAccessConnect` | Yes                          |
 | `c8y_RemoteAccessList`    | List of supported remote access types           | Yes (at least 1 type)        |

-Example structure in device managed object using the inventory API:
+Example structure in device managed object using the inventory API (NOTE: The fragment "c8y_RemoteAccessList" is created by the Cumulocity IoT UI and must not be created by the agent/connector)

 ```json5
 "c8y_SupportedOperations": [